isallexist/Quasi-clique/README.md

 ```
 User instructions: Packages required to run codes-- not provided here, other licenses required; compile and run instructions-- input parameters, etc.

-LDB.cpp: The code for generating the proposed ellipsoidal bound.
+* LDB.cpp: The code for generating the proposed ellipsoidal bound.

-MIP.cpp: The code for generating the MIP-based bounds by solving MIP formulations for the quasi-clique problem.
+* MIP.cpp: The code for generating the MIP-based bounds by solving MIP formulations for the quasi-clique problem.

-MakeCommand_ldb: Command to compile LDB.cpp in a linux system.
+* MakeCommand_ldb: Command to compile LDB.cpp in a linux system.

-Makefile_mip: Make file to compile MIP.cpp in a linux system.
+* Makefile_mip: Make file to compile MIP.cpp in a linux system.

-Input instance format(s): DIMACS II instance format.
+* Input instance format(s): DIMACS Clique Challenge format.

 # Compiling the code
 1. Configure the Linux environment with Gurobi and Intel MKL as described in the paper.